 Uses for Radiation Therapy for Cancer

-Radiation therapy plays a key role in curing many cancers, including Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more , early-stage non-Hodgkin lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers that develop in B or T cells (lymphocytes).
+Radiation therapy plays a key role in curing many cancers, including Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more , early-stage non-Hodgkin lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers of types of white blood cell called lymphocytes t.
 Often, lymph nodes in the neck, under the arms, or in the groin enlarge rapidly and painlessly... read more , squamous cell cancer of the head and neck, seminoma (a testicular cancer), prostate cancer, early-stage breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more , some forms of non–small cell lung cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
 About 85% of cases are related to cigarette smoking.
 One common symptom is a persistent cough or a change in the character... read more , and medulloblastoma (a brain or spinal cord tumor).
 For early-stage cancers of the windpipe (larynx) and prostate, the rate of cure is essentially the same with radiation therapy as with surgery.
 Sometimes, radiation therapy is combined with other forms of treatment.
 Certain kinds of chemotherapy drugs, such as cisplatin, enhance the effectiveness of radiation therapy, and these drugs may be given with radiation treatments.

 Radiation therapy can reduce symptoms when a cure is not possible, as for bone metastases in multiple myeloma and painful tumors in people with advanced lung, esophageal, head and neck, and stomach cancers.
 By temporarily shrinking the tumors, radiation therapy can relieve symptoms caused by spread of cancer to bone or brain.